bcjaeger/pressureCounter/README.md

 -   Once the file is uploaded, a table should appear to the right of the file upload box that shows the counted number of home and ambulatory blood pressure measurements.

+## Frequently asked questions

+**Do you need to complete all of these steps every time you run the application?**

+No, steps 1 through 3 only need to be completed once.
+Once R, Rstudio, and the necessary packages are installed, you only need to open Rstudio and run the command `pressureCounter::app_run()` from the console to access the application.